youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 ### Writing

-Now that we have our respositories setup, Hugo installed, our initialized Hugo development repository, and a basic understanding of Hugo website and page configuration, we can start authoring content.
+Now that we have our repositories setup, Hugo installed, our initialized Hugo development repository, and a basic understanding of Hugo website and page configuration, we can start authoring content.
 All content is written using Markup syntax.
 See the [Hugo Markdown Guide](https://www.markdownguide.org/tools/hugo/) for more information and syntax details.
 As noted in the Configuration section above, using the Goldmark `unsafe` option allows you to use standard HTML tags in the content if desired.

-## Publishing content to Github Pages
+## Publishing content to GitHub Pages

 At some point you're going to be ready to make your site live.
 To do this you'll want to generate the static content to be published from the development content.
 This development content is generally found in the `content` and `static` directories that were created when the site was initialized.
 The output of the generation process is generally placed in the `public` directory, but this can be modified.
 For our purposes we're just going to let Hugo take this default behavior.

-### Linking the development repository to the Github Pages repository
+### Linking the development repository to the GitHub Pages repository

 **This step only needs to be done once.**

-Before you can publish to your Github Pages site, you need to link your development repository, `myblog.dev.repo` in our case, to your Github Pages repository.
-We're using `smith.github.io` as the Github Pages repository name.
+Before you can publish to your GitHub Pages site, you need to link your development repository, `myblog.dev.repo` in our case, to your GitHub Pages repository.
+We're using `smith.github.io` as the GitHub Pages repository name.
 To do the linking we'll use Git Submodules as discussed previously.
 The command to use is:

 ```bash
 git submodule add -b master git@smith.github.io.git public